davidbradway/myneurio/README.md

 Import a new dashboard

-1. pick the JSON file in grafana/ dir in the repository.
+1. pick the `.json` file in `grafana/` dir in the repo
-2. choose influxdb as the datasource to use
+2. choose Influxdb as the datasource to use
-3. Try different time windows for the graph
+3. Try different time windows for the graph, etc

-### Try things locally With venv and pip
+### Try things locally With `venv` and `pip`

 `cd collect_local_data`
 `python3 -m venv .venv`